kbp-lab/SkullGAN/README.md

 ## Datasets

-We will release our training dataset within the coming weeks.
+We will release our training dataset of anonymized human skull CTs within the coming weeks.

 ## Citation